Baptism in water is a beautiful experience that expresses a person’s profession of faith in the death, burial and

-We practice what is known as ‘child dedication’ where children are dedicated by their parent(s) to the Lord.
+We practice what is known as ‘child dedication’ where children are dedicated by their parents to the Lord.
 This is also a time when we challenge the mother and/or father to publicly commit themselves to raise their child in the nurture and teaching of Christ.
 This is similar to ‘infant baptism’ but without the sprinkling of water.
-We hold these ‘baby dedications’ a couple of times throughout the year.
+We hold these ‘child dedications’ a couple of times throughout the year.
 To sign up for or next baby dedications, click here.

 At what point should a person be baptized?

-We have water baptisms several times throughout the year.
-When a person has come to Christ, one of a couple next steps is baptism.
+We have water baptisms every week.
+When a person has come to Christ, the first opportunity to obey Him is through water baptism.
 Although we do not believe baptism to be mandatory for salvation, we do consider it essential to a public profession of your faith in the death, burial and resurrection of Jesus Christ.
 A person should be baptized upon repentance and acknowledgement of Jesus Christ as their Savior.